-- ☐ The complimentary Quark 3-in-1 Parka provided on board is designed with a waterproof shell that can be worn out on deck, and a removable liner that you can wear to stay comfortable indoors) - ☐ Comfortable casual clothing like lighter shirts, pants or jeans, etc. (in case the ship gets warm) - ☐ Comfortable non-slip closed-toed, heelless shoes (flip flops, sandals or slip-on shoes should not be worn on board due to safety concerns) - ☐ Workout attire (for the fitness center) - ☐ Swimsuit (for the Polar Plunge.
+- ☐ The complimentary Quark 3-in-1 Parka provided on board is designed with a waterproof shell that can be worn out on deck, and a removable liner that you can wear to stay comfortable indoors)

+☐ Comfortable casual clothing like lighter shirts, parts of - ☐ Comfortable casual clothing like lighter shirts, pants or jeans, etc. (in case the ship gets warm) - ☐ Comfortable non-slip closed-toed, heelless shoes (flip flops, sandals or slip-on shoes should not be worn on board due to safety concerns) - ☐ Workout attire (for the fitness center) - ☐ Swimsuit (for the Polar Plunge.
 Some vessels may also have a pool, hot tub, sauna and/or steam room.
 See your ship book for details.)